kaidokert/fsfw/docs/README-highlevel.md

 # Structure

 The general structure is driven by the usage of interfaces provided by objects.
-The FSFW uses C++17 as baseline.
-Most modern compilers like GCC should have support for this standard, even for micocontrollers.
+The FSFW uses C++11 as baseline.
+The intention behind this is that this C++ Standard should be widely available, even with older compilers.

-The FSFW might use dynamic allocation during program initialization but not during runtime.
+The FSFW uses dynamic allocation during the initialization but provides static containers during runtime.
+This simplifies the instantiation of objects and allows the usage of some standard containers.
-It offers pool objects, static containers and it also exposes the Embedded Template Library to allow writing code which does not perform allocation during runtime.
-The fsfw uses run-time type information but will not throw exceptions.
+Dynamic Allocation after initialization is discouraged and different solutions are provided in the FSFW to achieve that.
+The fsfw uses run-time type information but exceptions are not allowed.

 # Failure Handling